-- To develop happy, healthy and curious learners who read confidently and fluently and seek to acquire knowledge independently. - Help our pupils to develop a lifelong enjoyment of reading taking genuine pleasure from what they read. - Give our pupils the reading skills they need to access all areas of the curriculum. - Enable pupils to access, understand and begin to manage information. - Help pupils begin to understand the meaning of what they read and what is read to them. - Help pupils make responses to what they read justifying those responses. - Allow all pupils to use reading to become immersed in other worlds...both real and imagined!
+- To develop happy, healthy and curious learners who read confidently and fluently and seek to acquire knowledge independently. - Help our pupils to develop a lifelong enjoyment of reading taking genuine pleasure from what they read. - To give our pupils the reading skills they need to access all areas of the curriculum. - To enable pupils to access, understand and begin to manage information. - To help pupils begin to understand the meaning of what they read and what is read to them. - Help pupils make responses to what they read justifying those responses. - Allow all pupils to use reading to become immersed in other worlds...both real and imagined!